Heinrich Pyramid Misconceptions (Updated)

 And finally, the nuclear incident iceberg…

-Which, once again, focussed on behaviors and latent conditions and didn’t mention the significance of the Safeguard that was being weakened.
-More misconceptions were introduced into performance improvement programs.
+Which, once again, focused on behaviors and latent conditions and didn’t mention the significance of the Safeguard that was being weakened or the energy involved.

-What Were the Misconceptions?
+What Are the Misconceptions?

 How Did Misconceptions Influence Safety Programs?